Discover New Orleans Ward By Ward

 Here, visitors can watch a horse race at the third oldest continuously operating thoroughbred racetrack in the United States, the Fair Grounds Race Course.
-A month after racing season ends, the fairgrounds host the yearly New Orleans Jazz and Heritage Festival.
+A month after racing season ends, the fairgrounds host the yearly New Orleans Jazz and Heritage Festival (pictured above).
 The festival has hosted legendary artists such as Aretha Franklin, Miles Davis, Ella Fitzgerald, and Bob Dylan.

 The majority of the 8th Ward remained under-developed until improved drainage systems were put into place at the beginning of the 20th century.
 Along the lake in this ward, the Pontchartrain Railroad ran for almost 100 years.
 Today, the ward houses landmarks like Our Lady Star of the Sea Church in the St. Roch neighborhood.

-After visiting this historic church, travel just a few blocks to the Venusian Gardens.
+After visiting this historic church, travel just a few blocks to the Venusian Gardens (pictured above).
 The Gardens is another historic church, but converted into a fine art gallery that features luminous art and sculpture.

 The 9th Ward is the largest of all of New Orleans’ 17 Wards.
 The ward is so large it’s separated into three distinct neighborhoods: the Lower 9th Ward, the Upper 9th Ward, and Eastern New Orleans.